ddupas/msfish/README.md

 Msfish is a statistics bot for the War Fish War Brokers squad.
 This bot collects stats from stats.warbrokers.io and displays some charts and medals.
 It is also a discord bot.
-Msfish was created to answer the question of who is active and who is winning medals on warbrokers.
+Msfish was created to answer the question of who is active and who is winning medals on Warbrokers.

 ## gains
 At the start of the project DB Browser for Sqlite was indispensable but as I got more comfortable the less I needed it.
-Now, I prefer to cat a file into sqlite3.
+Now, a  I prefer to catfile into sqlite3.

 ```sh
 > cat test.sql | sqlite3 msfish.db -markdown